nicomadev/test-adr/accepted/0001-use-architecture-decision-record.md

 Chosen option: "plain markdown files in a GitHub repository", because:

-- it is meets our needs
+- it meets our needs
 - it is still very usable even without a nice look and feel
 - it has no additional cost
 - it does not create unwanted complexity (e.g. having to manage deployment scripts)